 Chairman, Jeremy Garnett

 Jeremy is a chartered surveyor with a keen interest in the future of gardens in the British Isles and abroad.
-He has an MA in garden history and is Honorary Secretary of the Garden History Society.
+He has an MA in garden history and is past Honorary Secretary of the Garden History Society.

 Paula works full-time as a legal PA/Administrator in the City of London.
 She is a keen gardener with an MA in garden history, with a particular interest in early garden photography.